 Dust allergies?
 This is a concern I can certainly jump on-board with.
 As with people, if your pets have respiratory allergies or asthma, litters that are overly dusty can certainly exacerbate these conditions.
 Using a low-dust litter like Yesterday’s News (made from recycled newspapers) can be beneficial in these cases.

 OK, now you’ve got a litter that you’re happy isn’t going to make Kitty sick, what to do with the treats that your feline pal leaves in the litter box?
-Fortunately, there are an increasing number of options when it comes to disposal of litter:
+Fortunately, there is an increasing number of options when it comes to disposal of litter.

 Flushable – For those of us that hate carrying the litter out to the trash can and cringe at the landfill we’re helping to create, flushable litters can be a viable option.
 Before using a flushable litter, please check that your state allows cat litter to be flushed and that your septic system is approved for this type of waste.